Analysis of the CP structure of the Yukawa coupling between the Higgs boson and $\tau$ leptons in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Systematic uncertainties

 \subsection{Shape uncertainties}

 The uncertainty in the \tauh reconstruction and identification efficiency is typically of the order of 3\%, and split into several uncertainties in each \pt and MVA decay mode bin.
 The uncertainties in these corrections originates from uncertainties in the fits to the scale factors for these corrections and are statistically dominated.
+We also checked if applying separate uncertainties for \tauh candidates that are incorrectly classified in a different decay mode (\eg \PaoneONEP misclassified as a \PGr) creates any variations in the shapes of the signal or background distributions.
+However, we found that such uncertainties only resulted in tiny modifications of the shapes of the \phicp distributions, which were negligible in comparison to the statistical uncertainties in the signal and background templates, and therefore common uncertainties were used for correctly and incorrectly classified \tauh candidates in each MVA decay mode bin.
 The uncertainty in the \tauh trigger depends on the \pt and decay mode, and originates from the statistical uncertainty in parameterising the turn-on curve of the triggers.
 The \tauh energy scale uncertainty is 0.8--1.1 (0.2--0.5)\% for simulated (embedded) events, and is decay mode dependent.
 The uncertainty in the \Pgm momentum scale varies as a function of the $\eta$ of the muon and ranges 0.4--2.7\%.
 The uncertainty in the electron energy scale is less than 1\% and depends on the \pt and $\eta$.
 The \etotauh energy scale uncertainty ranges 0.5--6.5\%, while the \mutotauh energy scale uncertainty is 1\%.

 Uncertainties in the jet energy scale originate from different sources with limited correlations.
 The uncertainties depend on the jet kinematics and are typically larger in the forward regions.
 Uncertainties in the jet energy resolution are also incorporated; these uncertainties are typically smaller than the jet energy scale uncertainties.
 Uncertainties related to the hadronic recoil response and resolution as derived from the \Zjets, \Wjets and signal samples, are propagated to \ptvecmiss and observables dependent on \ptvecmiss in the simulated samples that are subject to hadronic recoil corrections.
 For the samples in which no hadronic recoil is applied (diboson, single top quark, and \ttbar), the jet energy scale and resolution uncertainties as well as the uncertainty in the unclustered energy are propagated to \ptvecmiss and observables dependent on \ptvecmiss in the simulated samples instead.